bellons91/personal-tech-notes/Azure CLI/Operations on Azure Virtual Network with Cloud CLI.md

 ---
-tags: azure, cloud, az-900, azure-cli, networking
+tags:
+  - azure
+  - cloud
+  - az-900
+  - azure-cli
+  - networking
 ---

-# Operations on Azure Virtual Network with Cloud CLI

 This page lists some scripts useful for operating on [[Azure Virtual Network]].

 ## List Network Security Groups

-With this script you can list the [[Azure Virtual Network]] that are associated with your VM:
+With this script you can list the [[Azure Virtual Network]] that are associated with your #VM:

 ```bash
 az network nsg list